-Alison R. Marshall, Professor, Department of Religion, Brandon University, teaches Asian religion, Chinese Canadian history, and courses on gender and anthropology at Brandon University.
-She studied Mandarin Chinese at Middlebury College, at Taiwan’s Fujen University, and also for her doctorate which she earned from University of Toronto’s East Asian Studies department under the supervision of Dr. Julia Ching (Qín Jiāyì 秦家懿) (1934 –2001).
+Dr. Alison R. Marshall teaches and researches Asian religion and history at Brandon University.
+Marshall studied Mandarin Chinese at Middlebury College, at Taiwan’s Fu Jen University, and also for her doctorate which she earned from University of Toronto’s East Asian Studies Department under the supervision of Dr. Julia Ching (Qín Jiāyì 秦家懿) (1934 –2001).

 Married to Brian Mayes, Marshall was attracted to Asian studies through family connections—an uncle who ran an Asian import-export business in 1920s Montreal, and an aunt who worked for Toronto’s Chinese community.
 Dr. Marshall is the recipient of multiple local, national and international grants and awards, and a former program co-chair of the American Academy of Religion’s Religion and Migration Unit and the Canadian Society for the Study of Religion.
 She is currently a director on the board of the Winnipeg Chinese Cultural and Community Centre.